google-research/FirstOrderLp.jl/benchmarking/README.md

 # Benchmarking

-This directory contains scripts for generating datasets used for benchmarking FirstOrderLp.
+This directory contains scripts for generating datasets and processing results for benchmarking FirstOrderLp.

 ## Filtered and preprocessed MIPLIB 2017 collection dataset